mayankagwl/my-blogs/NodeJs/run-multiple-nodejs-version-on-the-same-machine/index.md

 # Installation
-## Window
+## Windows

 Download the latest version of NVM

 https://github.com/coreybutler/nvm-windows/releases/latest

-Download nvm-setup.zip and install on the window
+Download nvm-setup.zip and install on the windows

 ### Verify Installation
 ```